Gastrinoma- Dx: Patients present with hypergastrinemia and severe recurrent peptic ulcer disease (Zollinger Ellison syndrome)

 - Differential of hypoglycemia includes cirrhosis, glycogen storage disease, large tumors.

-- Localization is done with CT ab/pelvis, octreotide scan, arteriogram, or IOUS.
+- Localization is done with CT ab/pelvis, endoscopic US, octreotide scan, arteriogram, or IOUS.

 - Tx: Start with diazoxide or somatostatin until surgery.